 You will be assessed by examination only.
-The AS qualification will be assessed by two ninety minute examinations at the end of Year 12.
 The A Level qualification is examined by three, two hour exams at the end of Year 13.
 These questions aim to test your understanding as well as your ability to apply the concepts and theories of Psychology.